I build AI operating models that move enterprises from ambition to governed production delivery.

 Core responsibilities

-• Architected and launched the AI Factory as a production and delivery model for agentic AI.
+• Architected and launched the AI Factory as a production and delivery model for Agentic AI.

 • Designed the AI COE framework, AI Landing Zone, and AI Agent Factory on the Microsoft stack.